la2050/archive/_organizations/powermylearning-inc.md

       Angeles’ low-income communities to help students power their learning through a combination of technology and the people who matter most to their success – parents and teachers.
+    - >-
+      CFY is a nonprofit that helps students, parents & educators use digital learning to promote educational equity & raise student achievement.
 title: 'PowerMyLearning, Inc.'
 uri: /organizations/powermylearning-inc/
 extrapolated_project_ids: